susmitpy/QnA-on-Neo4j-Knowledge-Graph/README.md

 Given the user query, schema of the database, relevant data, cypher query, and the output of the cypher query, generate the answer to the user query.

 `llm.py`
-Contains the configuration for LLM model.
-The model can be used locally or from github.
+Contains the configuration for LLM model to use.

+`llms directory`
+Dir to hold various llm models classes, making the code extensible.

 `utils.py`
 Contains various utility functions, notably `get_schema_text`, `execute_cypher_query` and `extract_cleaned_cypher`.